influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/config.md

 The number of nodes that must confirm the write.
 If the requirement is not met the return value will be either `partial write` if some points in the batch fail or `write failure` if all points in the batch fail.
-For more information, see the Query String Parameters for Writes section in the [Line Protocol Syntax Reference ](/influxdb/v1.7/write_protocols/write_syntax/).
+For more information, see the Query String Parameters for Writes section in the [InfluxDB line protocol syntax reference](/influxdb/v1.7/write_protocols/write_syntax/).

 Environment variable: `INFLUXDB_GRAPHITE_CONSISTENCY_LEVEL`